-No later than the third week of the semester in which a unit member is scheduled to be evaluated, based upon the timelines described above in section 10.3, the Vice President for Academic Services or the Vice President for Student Services, as appropriate, shall send a written notification to the unit member of that semester's evaluation.
-In this notification, the Vice President shall indicate if s/he will be the administrative evaluator or, if a designee has been assigned, who the academic administrative evaluator shall be.
+No later than the third week of the semester in which a unit member is scheduled to be evaluated, based upon the timelines described above in section 10.3, the Vice President for Academic Services or the Vice President for Student Services, as appropriate, or their administrator designee, shall send a written or email notification to the unit member of that semester's evaluation.
+In this notification, the Vice President, or administrator designee, shall indicate if they will be the administrative evaluator or, if an administrator designee has been assigned, who the academic administrative evaluator shall be.